DenisCangemi/TIEKinetixProject/README.md

     - Edit exiting book page
     - Book details page

+Problems:
+    - Datetime two way data binding
+        Datetime two way data binding in Angular is a bit tricky.
+To bind the value from control to the view, the format has to be yyyy-MM-ddTHH:mm.
+        In the model given the date format is like this yyyy-MM-ddTHH:mmZ, so before passing the value, we have to cut the last character and the hours-minutes part.
+        To pass the value from view to controller we have to add the 'T' character to the data value that is passed in this format yyyy-MM-dd.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.